Please find below information on the most frequently asked questions regarding the Eurostat population projections.

 - baseline population projections, calculated based on the previously listed assumptions,

 - the ‘no migration’ sensitivity tests showing the projected population if no migration would occur.

 Moreover, data are available on:

 - Projected totals for live births and deaths,

-- projected population structure indicators: shares of various age groups in total population, old-age dependency ratios and median age of population.
+- Sizes of age groups throughout the total projected population, age dependency ratios (including old-age dependency ratio) and the median age of the population.